Jonah Frankel: Biography

-Jonah Frankel was born in Munich in 1928 and emigrated to Israel in 1937 when the Nazis came to power.
+Jonah Frankel was born in Munich in 1928 and emigrated to Israel in 1937 to escape the Nazis.
+In high school, he studied at the Yeshiva of Kfar Haroeh.
+He then went on to study Hebrew Literature and Talmud at the Hebrew University, and in 1968, he completed his PhD in Talmud.
 He was a Professor Emeritus of Aggadah and Midrash in the Department of Hebrew Literature at the Hebrew University of Jerusalem.